RayBB/openlibrary-docs/Week-2:-2017-03-08-(Wednesday,-March-8)-Open-Library-Community-Call:-Agenda-&-Minutes.md

 - genre bags
 - how many books you've read

+How do we surface the style guides for Open Library?

 Standards document:
 - auto validation on a title (warning of data is invalid)